guntasrikanth/Data_Analyst_Portfolio/Projects/Excel Projects/AtliQ Sales & Finance Report/README.md

 - [x]	Utilizing DAX to create calculated columns.

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- [x]	Improved understanding of Sales & Finance Reports.
-- [x]	Designing user-centric reports with empathy in mind.
+- [x]	Creating user-friendly reports with a focus on empathy.
-- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x]	Enhancing report generation by careful optimization.
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x]	Developing a structured plan for building reports.

 ## Why It Is Noteworthy
 - [x] **Comprehensive Analysis:** The project provides a multifaceted view of sales performance, covering various critical aspects from annual sales growth to product-specific data.
 - [x] **Actionable Insights:** The analysis helps stakeholders make informed decisions by highlighting key trends, such as successful new products and high-performing markets.
 - [x] **Data-Driven Decision Making:** By understanding the top and bottom-performing products and countries, the company can strategically adjust its sales and marketing efforts.
-- [x] **Year-on-Year Comparison:** Comparing data from 2020 to 2021 offers a clear picture of growth or decline, helping to gauge the effectiveness of business strategies.
+- [x] **Year-on-Year Comparison:** Comparing data from 2019 to 2021 offers a clear picture of growth or decline, helping to gauge the effectiveness of business strategies.

 ## Prerequisites